attestate/ad/whitepaper.md

 chart shows this more clearly by comparing the holding costs of the same ad, at two different price points for a roughly similar-length period.

-In more mathematicaly terms: As the tax period $T$ remains constant, and since the $(1 - \frac{t - t_0}{T})$ part will trend to zero throughout the tax period, the price depreciation of the property in absolute terms is determined by the size of the collateral $c$.
+In more mathematical terms: As the tax period $T$ remains constant, and since the $(1 - \frac{t - t_0}{T})$ part will trend to zero throughout the tax period, the price depreciation of the property in absolute terms is determined by the size of the collateral $c$.
 This can also be seen in the above figure on